Frequently Asked Questions

 Can I print off copies of the exercises on the website?

 There is nothing to stop you printing off texts to use with students, although that does of course defeat the interactive, self-marking nature of the website.

 Can you put the instructions for activities in English?

-If you hover your mouse over any of the instructions in the orange boxes then they will pop up in English.
+If you hover your mouse over any of the instructions in the pink and purple boxes at the top of each page then they will pop up in English.

 Why don't you link activities to GCSE and A Level specifications?

 I do not do this deliberately for a couple of reasons:

 - Firstly, the website is used globally, and GCSE and A Levels do not mean much to many users in other countries around the world.

 - Secondly, specifications have a rather nasty habit of changing rather frequently, so any effort spent tying resources to specifications will quickly become out of date.
 Likewise the actual types of activities and styles of questions in UK exams are changed at the whim of QCA or the exam boards, so I am reluctant to invest too much time preparing things that will quickly become history.

 Instead, I focus on providing resources to practise the actual language, trying to make them as universally available as possible, to help students to improve their understanding of, accuracy in, and hopefully enjoyment of the language.